Skip to main content

 Why do you need builders’ risk insurance for your New Hampshire or Vermont construction project?

-Unlike homeowners, commercial property, or general liability insurance, builders’ risk insurance lasts only for the project’s duration.
-Builders risk is a combination of insurance types with broader coverage and highly customizable language to suit the nature of your project.
+Builders’ risk insurance in Vermont and New Hampshire lasts only for the project’s duration.
+This makes it different from homeowners, commercial property, or general liability insurance.
+Builders risk coverage is a combination of insurance types with broader coverage.
+Insurance companies design these policies with highly customizable language to suit the nature of your project.

 Who should get Builders’ Risk Insurance?

-Transparency about insurance coverage creates a layer of protection that helps maintain a smooth transition from construction to ownership.
-Unexpected loss during this time may feel unlikely, but storms, theft, and even fire can cause damage and loss on any construction site.
-Take the necessary steps to make sure coverage is in place through the entire lifecycle of the project and, most importantly, during the time of transition.
+Transparency about blanket builders’ risk insurance coverage creates a layer of protection, and It helps maintain a smooth transition from construction to ownership.
+Unexpected loss during this time may feel unlikely, but they can occur.
+Storms, theft, and even fire can cause damage and loss on any construction site.

 What does builders’ risk insurance protect?

-In addition to the homeowners, investment firms and lenders obtain builders’ risk insurance to shelter their financial investment in the completed structure.
+Besides homeowners’ and business owners, investment firms and lenders obtain builders’ risk insurance to shelter their financial investment in the completed structure.
 Typically, their risk begins when they take ownership of a completed project.

-A general contractor buys builders’ risk insurance to protect their materials and equipment during the building process.
+A general contractor buys blanket builders’ risk insurance to protect their materials and equipment during the building process.
 Their risk begins when the project materials are purchased and ends when ownership of the structure is transferred.

 Each of these groups might not understand (or care about) the unique risks of the other party.